BrunoffNo13/TestFlatDoc/body.md

 > openid profile papercloudapi roles

+Under IDP an additional scope is required to allow access to refresh tokens, this is "offline_access".
+The scope would therefore become:

+> openid profile offline_access papercloudapi roles

 ## Swagger
 Swagger shows all of the exposed endpoints as well as param lengths, and return codes where relevant.
 Swagger is however not definative and some self learning\exploration is encouraged as it is not possible to detail the entire result sets for all of the calls.